Batman Beyond: Soundtrack

+Critical reception

-While the idea of Batman Beyond seemed as if it were "not a proper continuation of the legacy of the Dark Knight", the series was well received and gathered a cult following after its release.
+While the idea of Batman Beyond seemed as if it were "not a proper continuation of the legacy of the Dark Knight", the series received critical acclaim and a cult following after its release.
 It has been praised for its dark and cyberpunk storytelling.
 The show was nominated for four Daytime Emmy Awards, two of which it won in 2001 for Outstanding Special Class Animated Program and Outstanding Music Direction and Composition.
 In addition, the show was nominated for five Annie Awards and won two of those nominations in 1999 and 2001.
 In 2009, IGN.com named Batman Beyond the 40th-best animated television series of all time.

-Den of Geek, when listing the best episodes of the series, wrote that "Batman Beyond’s first year on the air represents the show at its most realized form.
-It’s the only season of the show that’s written at the same level of quality as Batman: The Animated Series.
-Not to say that later seasons don’t have their moments, but it seemed like the writers approached Beyond as a Saturday morning cartoon during seasons two and three, whereas during season one, they most certainly did not."
-Creator Bruce Timm has stated Batman Beyond is the most uneven series of the main DC Animated Universe shows, particular in regards to the latter two seasons.
+Den of Geek, when listing the best episodes of the series, wrote that "Batman Beyond's first year on the air represents the show at its most realized form.
+It's the only season of the show that's written at the same level of quality as Batman: The Animated Series.
+Not to say that later seasons don't have their moments, but it seemed like the writers approached Beyond as a Saturday morning cartoon during seasons two and three, whereas during season one, they most certainly did not."
+Creator Bruce Timm has stated Batman Beyond is the most uneven series of the main DC Animated Universe shows, particular in regard to the latter two seasons.
+Greg Weisman commented that while the series was well made, it felt more like a Spider-Man series and much less like Batman.
+Batman Beyond was cited by actor Jacob Bertrand, who voice-acted Bam the Batmobile in Batwheels, as his introduction to the Batman franchise.